 growing cocoa in the Dominican Republic

-I recently came across some interesting data on cocoa production telling me that the Dominican Republic (DR) is the largest producer of cocoa in the Caribbean.
+Lovers of fine artisanal chocolate should know that the Dominican Republic (DR) is the largest producer of cocoa in the Caribbean.
 The largest producers worldwide are the Ivory Coast (West Africa), followed by Brazil (South America) and Ghana (West Africa).

 growing sustainable cocoa in the dominican republic is focused on organics

 The really interesting thing is that as small as it is, the Dominican Republic is the largest producer of organic sustainable cocoa in the world, offering up 70,000 tonnes of high-grade, organic, fine-flavour cocoa for export each year.
 That explains why so many of the world’s finest chocolate makers love working with cocoa beans grown in the Dominican Republic.
 It is delicious, sustainable, and organic!

 In 2015, the Government of the Dominican Republic, the National Cocoa Commission (NCC), and the United Nations Development Program signed an agreement to strengthen the sustainability of the cocoa sector that directly employs 40,000 farmers and provides employment to an additional 350,000 of the island’s population.
 The goal is to bring cocoa up to the number two spot after sugar cane, which remains the top agricultural crop of the DR. Cocoa is currently a close second to tobacco, but officials feel it has strong growth potential and continue to work with cocoa farmers to help them succeed.